paritytech/stateless-blockchain/README.md

 ### Setup
 The accumulator can be instantiated with a group of unknown order such as an RSA group.
 Any RSA number up to RSA-2048 is supported(see the "accumulator" crate root).
-Accumulators can be instantiated with no trusted setup using class groups but are mostly a research topic at the moment.
+Accumulators can be instantiated with no trusted setup using class groups but remain mostly a research topic at the moment.

 ### Mechanics
 The workflow of a stateless blockchain is as follows: